DanielBerman/logzio-go/README.md

 ## Disk queue

-Logzio go client uses [goleveldb](https://github.com/syndtr/goleveldb) and [goqueue](github.com/beeker1121/goque) as a persistent storage.
+Logz.io go client uses [goleveldb](https://github.com/syndtr/goleveldb) and [goqueue](github.com/beeker1121/goque) as a persistent storage.
-Every 5 seconds logs are sent to logz.io (if any are available)
+Every 5 seconds logs are sent to Logz.io (if any are available)

 ## Tests